6eff/kudomon/README.md

 Vanilla Ruby tested with RSPEC
 I have no knowledge of Pokemons game whatsoever, so tried my best using above description to code the game.

 What would I change/add - Pokemons genearation, removing defaults method, to bulky not very reusable.
 Would ad some UI at least CLI, Rails for that challenge seemed bit easier.
+Defo would add a game generator and pokemons factory.
+Might tidy up tests a bit.

 If something is unclear, just give me a shout.
 Hope to hear soon from you.
 Best!